Leleat/Tiling-Assistant/README.md

 # Tiling assistant for GNOME

 An extension which adds a Windows-like snap assist to GNOME.
-It also changes GNOME's 2 column tiling design to a 2x2 grid (i.e. 4 quadrants).
+It's intended to only work with GNOME's 2 column tiling design.

 ## Usage

-When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows from the current workspace will open.
+When a window is tiled, a Dash containing icons for all non-tiled windows from the current workspace will open.
 The Dash will be centered on the free (/unoccupied) screen space.
 Activating an icon will tile the corresponding window to fill the free space.

-If the free space spans 2 quadrants, you can hold `Shift` while activating the icon to tile the window to the top or the left free quadrant depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right quadrant.

 ![Preview](preview.gif)